-- a) This rule shall apply to all motorcycles and motor driven cycles. - b) No person shall operate or cause or allow the operation of a motor vehicle subject to this rule at any time or under any conditions of highway grade, load, acceleration or deceleration in such a manner as to exceed the following limits: - 1) On highways with speed limits of 35 miles per hour or less, 80 dB(A), or 82 dB(A) when operating on a grade exceeding 3%, measured with fast meter response at 50 feet from the centerline of lane of travel, or an equivalent sound level limit measured in accordance with procedures established under 35 Ill.
+- b) No person shall operate or cause or allow the operation of a motor vehicle subject to this rule at any time or under any conditions of highway grade, load, acceleration or deceleration in such a manner as to exceed the following limits: - On highways with speed limits of 35 miles per hour or less, 80 dB(A), or 82 dB(A) when operating on a grade exceeding 3%, measured with fast meter response at 50 feet from the centerline of lane of travel, or an equivalent sound level limit measured in accordance with procedures established under 35 Ill.
 Adm.
 Code 900.103; - 2) On highways with speed limits of more than 35 miles per hour, 86 dB(A), measured with fast meter response at 50 feet from the centerline of lane of travel, or an equivalent sound level limit measured in accordance with procedures established under 35 Ill.
 Adm.
 Code 900.103.

-Section 902.123 Exception for and Standards Applicable to Motor Carriers Engaged in Interstate Commerce with Respect to Operations Regulated Pursuant to Under the Federal Noise Control Act of 1972
+Section 902.123 Exception for and Standards Applicable to Motor Carriers Engaged in Interstate Commerce with Respect to Operations Regulated UnderPursuant tothe Federal Noise Control Act of 1972

 - Applicability 1)After the effective date of the federal standards contained in 40 CFR Part 202, this rule shall apply This Part applies to motor carriers engaged in interstate commerce with respect to noise emissions regulated by such-federal standards.
-Motor carrier operations determined pursuant to 35 Ill.
+Motor carrier operations subject todetermined pursuant to 35 Ill.
 Adm.
-Code 900.104 to be governed bysubject to this Partrule shall beare excepted from Section 902.101, 902.102 and 902.121. - b)2) This Part appliesrule shall apply to motor carriers with respect only to the operation of those motor vehicles of such carriers which have a gross vehicle weight rating or gross combination weight rating in excess of 10,000 pounds, and only when such motor vehicles are operated under the conditions specified below. - c3) Except as provided in subsection (d) a subparagraph (4) of this paragraph (a), this Partrule appliesshall apply to the total sound produced by such-motor vehicles when operating under the specified conditions, including the sound produced by auxiliary equipment mounted on such motor vehicles. - d4) This Partrule doesshall not apply to auxiliary equipment which is normally operated only when the transporting vehicle is stationary or is moving at a speed of 5 miles per hour or less.
-Examples of such equipment include, but are not limited to, cranes, asphalt spreaders, ditch diggers, liquid or slurry pumps, air compressors, welders, and refuse compactors.

-b) Equipment Standards
+Code 900.104 to be governed by this Part are rule shall be excepted from SectionsSection 902.101, 902.102 and 902.121. - b)2) This Part appliesrule shall apply to motor carriers with respect only to the operation of those motor vehicles thatof such carriers which have a GVWRgross vehicle weight rating or gross combination weight rating in excess of more than 10,000 pounds, and only when thosesuch motor vehicles are operated under the conditions specified in this Section below. - c3) Except as provided in subsection (d) a subparagraph (4) of this paragraph (a), this Part appliesrule shall apply to the total sound produced by such motor vehicles when operating under the specified conditions, including the sound produced by auxiliary equipment mounted on thesuch motor vehicles. - d4) This Part does rule shall not apply to auxiliary equipment thatwhich is normally operated only when the transporting vehicle is stationary or is moving at a speed of 5 miles per hour or less.
+Examples of this equipment include, but are not limited to, cranes, asphalt spreaders, ditch diggers, liquid or slurry pumps, air compressors, welders, and refuse compactors. - b) Equipment Standards